Martin Kulldorff

 Martin Kulldorff (born 1962) is a Swedish biostatistician.
-From 2003 to 2021, he was a professor of medicine at Harvard Medical School.
-He is a member of the US Food and Drug Administration's Drug Safety and Risk Management Advisory Committee and a former member of the Vaccine Safety Subgroup of the Advisory Committee on Immunization Practices at the US Centers for Disease Control and Prevention.
+He was a professor of medicine at Harvard Medical School from 2003 until his dismissal in 2024.
+He is a member of the US Food and Drug Administration's Drug Safety and Risk Management Advisory Committee and a former member of the Vaccine Safety Subgroup of the Advisory Committee on Immunization Practices at the Centers for Disease Control and Prevention.

-In 2020, Kulldorff was a co-author of the Great Barrington Declaration, which advocated lifting COVID-19 restrictions on lower-risk groups to develop herd immunity through infection, while promoting the false promise that vulnerable people could be protected from the virus.
+In 2020, Kulldorff was a co-author of the Great Barrington Declaration, which advocated lifting COVID-19 restrictions on lower-risk groups to develop herd immunity through infection before vaccines became available, while promoting the fringe notion that vulnerable people could be simultaneously protected from the virus.
 The declaration was widely rejected, and was criticized as being unethical and infeasible by Tedros Adhanom Ghebreyesus, the director-general of the World Health Organization.
+Francis S. Collins, NIH director, called him a "fringe epidemiologist".

 During the pandemic, Kulldorff opposed disease control measures such as vaccination of children, lockdowns, contact tracing, and mask mandates.

 Early life and education

 Kulldorff was born in Lund, Sweden, in 1962, the son of Barbro and Gunnar Kulldorff.
 He grew up in Umeå and received a BSc in mathematical statistics from Umeå University in 1984.
-He moved to the United States for his postgraduate studies as a Fulbright fellow, obtaining a PhD in operations research from Cornell University in 1989.
-His PhD thesis, titled Optimal Control of Favorable Games with a Time Limit, was written under the direction of David Clay Heath.
+He moved to the United States for his postgraduate studies as a Fulbright fellow, obtaining a doctorate in operations research from Cornell University in 1989.
+His doctoral thesis, titled Optimal Control of Favorable Games with a Time Limit, was written under the direction of David Clay Heath.